TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-If we enter this hashes on  [Crackstation](https://crackstation.net/), we are able to crack one of them:
+If we enter these hashes into  [Crackstation](https://crackstation.net/), we are able to crack one of them:

 <br />